gvwilson/sensibleadventures/wrestler/wrestler.md

 A sudden flash blinds them both.
 Someone howls at the magic glare, but Argasdottir cannot tell if it is her partner or their guide.
-The elk began barking furiously.
+The camel began barking furiously.

 When Luft's vision clears he is sitting in the snow, his sword still in his hand, his head aching.
-Torvane is quieting the elk.
+Torvane is quieting the camel.
 Walker stands a few meters away with his hands still over his eyes.

 Argasdottir looks up.